regisfrias/processing-syphon-2-machine-slideshow/README.md

 # Processing–Syphon 2-machine slideshow

-This is a simple application (server) that sends a slideshow via Syphon to another program and an OSC message to another computer (or program) running the client application.
+This is a pair of simple applications to play a slideshow simultaneously in two computers.
+The Server sends an OSC message to another computer (or program) running the Client application.
+Previous/next slide commands are send from keyboard on the Server and plays them in that application and triggers previous/next slide also on the Client.

+Both applications send Syphon frames to be used by some other program (Resolume, VPT, Modul8, etc.).

 ## Setup